 Ex-Orlando Pirates and current Uganda coach Sredojevic guilty of sexual assault

-Former Orlando Pirates head coach Milutin Sredojevic was convicted on two counts of sexual assault at the Gqeberha Regional Court on Tuesday.
+Former Orlando Pirates head coach Milutin Sredojevic was convicted on two counts of sexual assault at the Gqeberha Regional Court in South Africa on Tuesday.

 The Serbian tactician, who is currently employed as the Uganda national team head coach, was also handed a suspended jail term for the incident that happened in December 2020.